 Many people have to deal with having a low ceiling in their home gym.
-This can cause some problems.
+This can cause some problems, especially with overhead exercises.
 Here are 13 tips to deal with the problems that low ceilings bring for the home gym enthusiast.

 13 Tips for working out under a low ceiling:

 There is a bit more to most of these points than you might think when reading this list.
 Keep reading to find out what you should and shouldn’t do with a low ceiling.

 - 2 2.
 Get a low power rack

 - 3 3.
 Get the right cardio equipment

 - 5 5.
 Use smaller weights

 - 8 8.
 Pay attention to flooring thickness